-Agenda Item No: 5 SUMMARY REPORT BOARD OF DIRECTORS PART 1 28 September 2022 Report Title: Chair's Report (Including Governance Update) Executive/ Non-Executive ve Lead: Professor She eila Sal mon, Chair Report Author(s): Angela Horley, PA to Chair, Chief Executive and NEDs Report discussed previously at: N/A Level of Assurance: Level 1 ✓ Level 2 Level 3
+Agenda Item No: 5 SUMMARY REPORT RD OF DIREC PART 1 TORS 28 September 2022 Report Title: Chair's Report (Including Governance Update) Executive/ Non-Executive ve Lead: Professor Sheila Salmon, Chair Report Author(s): Angela Horley, PA to Chair, Chief Executive and NEDs Report discussed previously at: N/A Level of Assurance: Level 1 ✓ Level 2 Level 3

-Risk Assessment of Report Summary of risks highlighted in this report N/A Which of the Strategic risk(s) does this report SR1 Safety ✓ relates to: SR2 People (workforce) ✓ SR3 Systems and Processes/ Infrastructure ✓ SR4 Demand/ Capacity ✓ SR5 Essex Mental Health Independent Inquiry ✓ SR6 Cyber Attack ✓ SR7 Capital ✓ SR8 Use of Resources ✓ Does this report mitigate the Strategic risk(s)?
-Yes/ No Are you recommending a new risk for the EPUT Strategic or Corporate Risk Register?
-Note: Strategic risks are underpinned by a Strategy and are longer-term Yes/ No If Yes, describe the risk to EPUT's organisational objectives and highlight if this is an escalation from another EPUT risk register.
-N/A Describe what measures will you use to monitor mitigation of the risk N/A
+Risk Assessment of Report Summary of risks highlighted in this report N/A Which of the Strategie rick(a) does this report SD1 Sefety Which of the Strategic risk(s) does this report SR1 Safety • relates to: SR2 People (workforce) V SR3 Systems and Processes/ Infrastructure ✓ SR4 Demand/ Capacity ✓ SR5 Essex Mental Health Independent Inquiry ✓ SR6 Cyber Attack ✓ SR7 Capital ✓ SR8 Use of Resources ✓ Does this report mitigate the Strategic risk(s)?
+Yes/ No Are you recommending a new risk for the EPUT Yes/ No Strategic or Corporate Risk Register?
+Note: Strategic risks are underpinned by a Strategy and are longer-term If Yes, describe the risk to EPUT's organisational N/A objectives and highlight if this is an escalation from another EPUT risk register.
+Describe what measures will you use to monitor mitigation of the risk N/A